stanfordnlp/dspy/docs/docs/index.md

 ## 1) **Modules** express portable, _natural-language-typed_ behavior.

 To build reliable AI systems, you must iterate fast.
-But maintaining prompts for your system's components makes that hard: it forces you to tinker with strings or data _every time you change your LM, metrics, or pipeline_.
-Having built over a dozen best-in-class compound LM systems over the past five years, we learned this the hard way—and built DSPy so you don't have to.
+But maintaining prompts makes that hard: it forces you to tinker with strings or data _every time you change your LM, metrics, or pipeline_.
+Having built over a dozen best-in-class compound LM systems since 2020, we learned this the hard way—and built DSPy so you don't have to.

 DSPy shifts your focus from tinkering with prompt strings to **programming with structured and declarative natural-language modules**.
 For every component in your AI system, you define a _signature_, specifying input/output behavior, and a _module_, specifying a strategy for invoking your LM.
 DSPy handles expanding your signatures into prompts and parsing your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.